gotthardp/rabbitmq-coap-pubsub/README.md

    $ ./coap-client -m delete coap://127.0.0.1/ps/%2f/topic1
    </pre>

-All CoAP clients are authenticated as a user "anonymous".
-By setting RabbitMQ permissions for this user you can restrict access rights of the CoAP clients.
-The authenticated DTLS access is not supported (for now).

 ### RabbitMQ Behaviour

 Each CoAP topic is implemented as an RabbitMQ exchange.
 Subscription to a topic is